 - WiFi – see “Airport WiFi/Internet” above.

-- Baby Care Facilities – Nursing Mother’s Station is available free of charge for 30 minutes, courtesy of Minute Suites Location: Minute Suites (airside walkway, between Terminals B and A-East).
-Nursing mothers can also use one of the 42 Companion Care or Family restrooms located throughout the landside and airside areas of the terminals.
+- Baby Care Facilities – Mamava Suites featuring a bench, fold down table, outlets for charging and a door which locks are available in Terminals A-West, the B/C Connector and Terminal F. Rates: Free.
+Nursing mothers also receive 30 free minutes at the Minute Suites (airside walkway, between Terminals B and A-East).
+There are also 42 Companion Care or Family restrooms located throughout the landside and airside areas of the terminals.

 - Children’s Play Areas – When you want to ensure your kids burn off all their energy before their flight, take them to the children’s play area.
 The “Ready For Take-Off” children’s play area features aviation-themed climbing toys and play area.
 Location: Terminal A-East.